Summary: A Treatise of Human Nature (page 11)

 From this easy transition

-, our imagination deduces an identity: Any such succession of related qualities is readily consider'd as one continu'd object, existing without any variation
+, the imagination infers an identity: Any such succession of related qualities is readily consider'd as one continu'd object, existing without any variation

 2.

-Now let us change our angle of view, and consider these variations at more distant moments in time, say a month later.
+Now let us shift our angle of view, and consider these variations at more distant moments in time—say, a month later.
 Then the variations, which were insensible when they arose gradually, do now appear of consequence, and seem entirely to destroy the identity

 3.

-Here we find the same pattern as before: we encounter a contradiction, a tension that the imagination tries to unravel by forging a reconciling fiction, that of substance.
+Here we find the same pattern as before: a contradiction arises, a tension that the imagination tries to resolve by forging a reconciling fiction—that of substance.

 Let us take the different moments one by one: